 About Len Handeland

-Len Handeland's creativity took him from attending FIT (Fashion Institute of Technology) in Manhattan to hair.
-He studied fashion illustration, then years later to a long and successful 27-year career in the hair industry as a sought-after hairstylist, hair colorist, and salon owner.
-Len owned a salon in San Francisco's Union Square for nine years and two salons in Sonoma, Wine Country; for eight years; now fully retired from hair, Len became a full-time writer in the spring of 2021.
+Len Handeland is a multi-award-winning author.
+Over the years, his creativity took him from attending FIT (Fashion Institute of Technology) in Manhattan to hair.
+He studied fashion illustration, then, years later, a long and successful 27-year career in the hair industry as a sought-after hairstylist, hair colorist, and salon owner.
+Len owned a salon in San Francisco's Union Square for nine years and two salons in Sonoma, Wine Country, for eight years; now fully retired from hair, Len became a full-time writer in the spring of 2021.

-Len is an award-winning writer specializing in fiction, specifically horror, paranormal, and crime drama novels.
+Len specializes in fiction, specifically horror, vampire, paranormal, supernatural, serial killer, and crime drama novels.
 His books have won several awards, including The Spring 2022 Booksfest, Literary Titan, and Firebird awards.
 Len has enjoyed writing since middle school.

-To further enhance and better his writing, Len has taken many creative writing classes and, in 2017, attended The San Francisco International Writer's Conference, which inspired him to write his first book, "The Darkest Gift," based on his love of vampires.
+To further enhance and improve his writing, Len has taken many creative writing classes and, in 2017, attended The San Francisco International Writer's Conference, which inspired him to write his first book, "The Darkest Gift," based on his love of vampires.
 He credits the late Anne Rice as the author who inspired him the most to write his dark vampire story.
 His first book earned him 5-star reviews from readers and professional book reviewers.
-His first novel became a finalist in the American book fest contest in the fall of 2021.
+His first novel became a finalist in the American Book Fest contest in the fall of 2021.